optsuite/MCPG/README.md

 |2000 | 10000 | 8950  |  0.01 | 38  |  6.74  | 60       | 5.89 | 60| 0.13 | 60
 |2000 | 10000 | 8937  |  0.01 | 39  |  6.22  | 60       | 5.99 | 60| 0.12 | 60

 The following table shows the selected results for partial MaxSAT on MSE2016 random track.
+The time limits of WBO and WBO-inc are the same as SATlike.
 |Problem | | | | MCPG | | WBO| WBO-inc| SATLike | |
 |-|-|-|-|-|-|-|-|-|-|
 name | C_2 | C_1|  UB | gap  | time | gap | gap | gap | time